BigWigsMods/packager/README.md

 into the project directory.
 The project directory is then zipped to create a distributable addon zip file.

+By default, __release.sh__ creates the new project directory in the *.release* subdirectory of the top-level directory of the checkout.

 __release.sh__ can also upload your zip file to CurseForge, WoWInterface, and GitHub (as a release), but requires [jq](https://stedolan.github.io/jq/).
 See [Usage](#usage) for more info.

+__release.sh__ assumes that tags (Git annotated tags and SVN tags) are named for the version numbers for the project.
+It will identify if the HEAD is tagged and use that as the current version number.
+It will search back through parent commits for the previous tag that is a release version number and generate a changelog containing the commits since that previous release tag.

 __release.sh__ uses the TOC file to determine the package name for the project.
 You can also set the CurseForge project id (`-p`) and the WoWInterface addon